leothorp/hide-cra-error-overlay/README.md

 ### Minimize the Create React App error overlay by default. ###

-During development, create React App displays a full-screen error overlay for webpack compilation errors.
-Particularly with Typescript errors, sometimes you want to temporarily ignore these to see your app.
+During development, Create React App displays a full-screen error overlay for webpack compilation errors.
+This can't be disabled without ejecting- but particularly with Typescript errors, sometimes you may just want to temporarily ignore these to see your app.
-This package hides the error overlay by default whenever it appears, and adds a small "Show Errors" button to the lower right of the screen that can toggle them.
+This small package hides the error overlay by default whenever it appears, and adds a small "Show Errors" button to the lower right of the screen that can toggle them.

 ### Installation